SmartCambridge/tfc_web/tfc_web/static/smartpanel/widgets/README.md

 # SmartCambridge SmartPanel Framework

-This directory contains the widgets for the SmartCambridge SmartPanel Framework (aka Lobby Panels, Dashboards).
+This directory contains the widgets for the SmartCambridge SmartPanel Framework.

 ## Installation of new widgets

 To install a new widget just copy and paste the widget folder inside this folder.
-The Dashboard Framework will automatically recognise it and it will be ready to use.
+The SmartPanel Framework will automatically recognise it and it will be ready to use.
 You will have to redeploy tfc_web and execute collectstatic.